EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 These arrangements raise difficult questions about whether WHO is truly cutting fat or simply relocating it.

-Meanwhile, others like Rüdiger Krech, who has directed WHO’s health promotion department since 2019, was made the acting director of the enlarged Environment, Urban Health, Climate Change and one health cluster, despite a lack of intimate familiarity with that arena.
-“We hope there will be an open advertisement,” commented one source.
+Meanwhile, others like Krech, who previously directed WHO’s Department of Health Promotion, was made the acting director of the newly merged Department of Environment, Urban Health, Climate, Migration, and One Health, despite a lack of intimate familiarity with that arena.

 Financial governance itself is now overseen in part by Sushil Rathi (acting director of finance), a figure whose own entry into WHO came via a process tied to the now-defunct Indian firm Satyam — the same company that originally built WHO’s Global Management System (GSM).